the-reno/the-reno.github.io/Science/complexity-of-prediction-edit.md

 ────────────────
 all possibilities

-The probability of rolling a 3:
+The probability of rolling a dice and result i 3:

 1
 ─
 6

-There is only one successful outcome and six total possibilities.
+There is only one successful outcome amonng six total possibilities.

 The exact result is uncertain.
 But the structure behind the result is predictable.

----

-## Two Dice

-With two dice, we stop predicting one face and start predicting the sum.
+this idea was great. and now we can play arounf this.

+lets take  two dice. and figure out the posaibilities to the sum of numbers. again.. i dont know the next result, but  i can see waht is the most probable result.

 Some numbers become more common because more combinations create them.